 Many people with Parkinson’s experience severe and sometimes debilitating fatigue.
-In fact, research shows fatigue is the single most important reason people with Parkinson’s cite when they apply for disability.
+In fact, research shows fatigue in Parkinson’s is the single most important reason people cite when they apply for disability.
 Eating strategically to keep blood sugar steady throughout the day can help to keep fatigue at bay.

 BLOOD SUGAR AND ENERGY LEVELS